Beyond Emotional Intelligence: Using Social Intelligence to Build Dynamic Teams

 MUS Wellness Webinars

-The Montana University System Wellness is offering new webinars for fall 2014.
-Led by their nutrition and exercise specialists, the webinars focus on a variety of general health and wellness topics.
+The Montana University System Wellness Program offers webinars led by their nutrition and exercise specialists that focus on a variety of general health and wellness topics.
 Webinars are usually shown monthly or bimonthly during the lunch hour, and are a great way to increase your education over lunch.
 Watch alone or invite your coworkers and turn it into an office event!